 Founded in 2015, Smartcar offers an API that makes it easy for applications to access data from cars and send digital requests to them—regardless of the car’s manufacturer and without the need for hardware.
 By transforming multiple complex integrations with different car manufacturers into a single development effort, Smartcar removes a significant pain point for developers.
-The platform has helped app development companies keep pace with rapid innovation in the connected car industry, supporting a wide range of use cases—from keyless car-sharing to on-demand car-washing.
+The platform has helped app development companies keep pace with rapid innovation in the connected car industry, supporting a wide range of use cases—from keyless car-sharing to on-demand car washing.

 “Before Segment, we couldn’t monitor our end user interactions and had to rely on qualitative feedback from friends and developers.
 We had no notion of how many people ‘dropped off’ during the authorization flow, and we had no way of telling whether the new features we added were producing positive results,” explained Sanketh Katta, CTO and co-founder of Smartcar.
 With two key audiences to satisfy, Smartcar needed a way to track and analyze all of its users’ behavior.

 Unsurprisingly, each team at Smartcar had different analytics needs.
-The marketing team wanted to track engagement and retention in Mixpanel; the business team wanted to send targeted campaigns to prospects based on specific interactions using Intercom, and the engineering team wanted to pipe user event data into Amazon S3 buckets for storage and advanced analysis.
+The marketing team wanted to track engagement and retention in Mixpanel, the business team wanted to send targeted campaigns to prospects based on specific interactions using Intercom, and the engineering team wanted to pipe user event data into Amazon S3 buckets for storage and advanced analysis.
 All of this information was vital to Smartcar’s business goals, but there wasn’t a single tool that would satisfy every team’s requirements.

 After extensive research, Smartcar discovered Segment.
-Segment offers seamless integrations with hundreds of analytics providers, and therefore, wouldn’t require any team to compromise on their data needs.
+Segment offers seamless integrations with hundreds of analytics providers, and therefore, wouldn’t require any team to compromise on its data needs.
 Smartcar easily integrated Segment and, as a result, was able to federate its data out to all of the tools its teams wanted, including Mixpanel to track user behavior, Intercom to route Intercom interactions—such as the initiation of a chat—to Mixpanel, and Amazon S3 to do deep analysis.

 As a growing company, Smartcar also appreciated the flexibility that Segment offered.
 If down the line, the company wanted to switch from Mixpanel to another analytics provider or utilize data from other services such as Mailchimp or Salesforce, the transition would be simple.

-To identify potential friction points that developers faced when integrating Smartcar’s API into their apps, the team used Segment to send data from Smartcar’s dashboard to Mixpanel.
-This provided Smartcar with a more detailed view of developers’ journeys — making it possible to analyze how developers flowed through their applications, where they clicked after submitting an application, and how often they failed to register an app after creating an account.
+To identify potential friction points that developers faced when integrating Smartcar’s API into its apps, the team used Segment to send data from Smartcar’s dashboard to Mixpanel.
+This provided Smartcar with a more detailed view of developers’ journeys — making it possible to analyze how developers flowed through its applications, where they clicked after submitting an application, and how often they failed to register an app after creating an account.

 By leveraging this new information, Smartcar discovered that a large percentage of developers who signed up neglected to register an app, primarily due to confusion about the information requested at a particular stage of the sign-up process.
-They also noticed that users left the site immediately after registering an application because the site neglected to outline clear next steps.
-To address these issues, the team re-designed the Smartcar dashboard so that creating an account would automatically generate an application and provide clear links to resources that would help users get started.
+Smartcar also noticed that users left the site immediately after registering an application because the site neglected to outline clear next steps.
+To address these issues, the team redesigned the Smartcar dashboard so that creating an account would automatically generate an application and provide clear links to resources that would help users get started.